-Over the past 10 years scarring has become one of Melbourne Laser & Aesthetic Centre areas of specialty.
-Scar reduction and remodelling is a specialised area of practice incorporating various technologies and techniques.
-Scars may be treated with single methods or combined methods which may include fractionated laser resurfacing, fractional radio frequency treatment and skin needling.
 Other laser technologies such as Q Switch and Vascular lasers may be incorporated that target specific colours within scars to achieve a more even skin colour.
 Dermal fillers, dermal techniques and topical applications may also be incorporated into a treatment plan depending on the scar condition.

 Patients with scarring after a burn frequently seek to improve the aesthetic appearance of their residual scarring deformities using techniques specifically developed for scar removal.
-The Dermal Clinicians at Melbourne Laser & Aesthetic Centre the dermal clinicians use a variety of clinically and scientifically proven treatments to improve burn scar appearance and scar contraction.
+The Dermal Clinicians at Melbourne Laser & Aesthetic Centre are committed to improve burn scar appearance and scar contraction.

 Hypertrophic scars are thickened, raised scars.
 They can be red, pigmented or flesh coloured.
 Frequently, hypertrophic scars are mistaken for keloid scars.

-Keloid scars present as excessively thickened lumpy or ridged masses of fibrotic tissue which overgrow beyond the original injury.
-Keloid scars are flesh coloured, pink or red and they are often itchy.
+Keloid scars present as excessively lumpy or ridged masses of fibrotic tissue which overgrow beyond the original injury.
+Keloid scars are flesh coloured, pink, or red and they are often itchy.
 They occur shortly after healing has taken place.
 The clinicians at Melbourne Laser & Aesthetic Centre use various methods to successfully remove Keloid scars, which may include Steroid injections, debulking laser and cautery techniques and scar refinement.
 The Clinicians are renowned for Keloid scars removal and post removal refinement.
 See Keloid scar removal.

 Different types of scars respond to different treatment modalities.
 Often several modalities offer optimum results.
-Call 03 8686 5786 for a comprehensive assessment.
+A comprehensive assessment is necessary to develop a treatment plan.